 About Dry Sanding

-Dry sanding involves using sandpaper or other abrasive materials to rub the surface, creating friction that removes imperfections, bumps, and rough spots.
+Dry sanding is a method that involves using sandpaper or other abrasive materials to manually rub the surface, generating friction that effectively removes imperfections, bumps, and rough spots from the material.

 Dry sanding is typically known as the rough stage since it is used for heavier material removal and is often used before wet sanding to prepare the surface for a smoother finish.